cc-archive/api/docs/readme_dev.rst

   exclude        0 or more Excludes license urls containing the specified
                            string.
 Example: nc will exclude
                            NonCommercial licenses.
-  language       0 or 1    Language to use for license names; defaults to
+  locale         0 or 1    Locale to use for license names; defaults to
                            English (en).
 Example: ja
   select         0 or 1    If specified, the value used for the name
                            attribute of the <select> element; if not